winningproduct/learn-portal/content/3-immerse/03-positioning-messages.md

 ---
 title: "Positioning Messages"
 metaTitle: "Positioning Messages | WP"
-metaDescription: "Positioning Messages is a concrete message to test against the target market.
-It could be a tagline, short pitch, or a ad messages.
-This will eventually be the way that the product is defined by consumers on important attributes."
+metaDescription: "A real message to test against the target market.
+It could be a tagline, short pitch, or an ad message.
+Eventually it’s the way the product is defined to consumers on important attributes."
 published: true
 metaTags:
   - Immerse